ogfourtwo/firefox-sidebery-setup/README.md

   ![{4E0F3AC7-E91C-43A7-8B28-352468559156}](https://github.com/user-attachments/assets/8f78d973-6c81-4d1b-8561-00dd9e4821d1)

-17. Hide the bookmarks toolbar and also drag it up from under the tool bar.
+17. Hide the bookmarks toolbar from toolbar behaviour.

   ![Screenshot 2024-12-14 183819](https://github.com/user-attachments/assets/9ee7d3a5-2449-4a6b-995a-980cbb4e7245)

+  Drag the bookmarks toolbar onto the top bar.

   ![step16](https://github.com/user-attachments/assets/eefddeb8-5faf-48eb-99f4-006b292b5d62)

 18. You can move any of the icons around.
 Experiment with it.
 You can create space between the icons/elements by dragging 'Flexible Space' on there.
 This is my setup: